contiv/contiv.github.io/README.md

 ## Submitting Changes

-Make the changes locally on your machine and test it using above instructions.
+Make the changes locally on your machine and test it using the above instructions.
 When you are ready to submit the changes run `cd websrc; make build`.
 This will build a static website and copy the files to correct locations.
 After this, you can commit the code and submit a pull request.

 ## Directory Structure